Blog · arXiv Analysis · Last reviewed June 25, 2026

 Governance Standard

 Agent systems should treat data acquisition as a governed event.
 The policy question is not only whether the agent may call a tool.
 It is which fields, rows, time ranges, files, and derived attributes may enter the agent's context for this instruction.
+Connector permission is not acquisition policy.
 Tool permissions that stop at the API boundary leave too much discretion inside the model loop.

 A stronger design would pair intent-scoped tool authorization with field-level returns, narrow query templates, denial of irrelevant files, redaction before context insertion, and audit logs that record both the request and the data returned.
 Enterprise connectors also need review at this layer, because a broad connector can quietly convert an agent into a roaming reader of calendars, messages, documents, tickets, and customer records.
 The question for each connector is not only whether the agent has access, but whether the returned payload is smaller than the user's task.